PennNGG/Quantitative-Neuroscience/Probability Distributions/README.md

 See each subdirectory for folders containing code in Python (mostly complete), Matlab (partially complete), and R (very incomplete).

 All files can be downloaded to run on your local machine.
-Python files all incude a button at the top to "Open in Colab" where the code can be run virtually
+Python files each include a button at the top to "Open in Colab" where the code can be run virtually.

 ### Credits